qiaochloe/csci-0300-demo/README.md

 2. Install vagrant.
 3. Run `vagrant up --provider=docker`

 The Vagrantfile pulls a docker image as the VM for Vagrant.
 This image is defined in `Dockerfile`.
+A pre-built docker image using this Dockerfile can be found [here](https://hub.docker.com/r/vicsli/vagrant-providers).